ajitkumarkp/OpenVino/gaze__mouse_control/README.md

 To get these inputs, three other OpenVino models are used:
 * Face Detection
+* Facial Landmarks Detection
 * Head Pose Estimation
-* Facial Landmarks Detection.

 ## The Pipeline
-The data frames flow from the input source (video or camera), and then inference of the frames happens through different models and finally the output which represents the direction of the gaze is fed to the mouse controller.
+The data frames flow from the input source (video or camera), then the inference of the frames happens through different models and finally the output which represents the direction of the gaze is fed to the mouse controller.
 The flow of data will look like this:

 ![image](https://user-images.githubusercontent.com/16221610/121136887-fca6da00-c7ea-11eb-9dcb-ce568a0acc99.png)